 How Much "Duty-Free" Can You Bring into American Samoa?

 What’s a holiday without a few drinks?
-Many of us try to get a bargain by purchasing our favourite drinks or tobacco from duty-free stores in the airports on the way to American Samoa or even from the duty-free store when landing on the islands.
+Many of us try to get a bargain by purchasing our favourite drinks or tobacco from duty-free stores in the airports on the way to American Samoa.

-Be aware, however, that American Samoa has a limit to how much duty-free goods can be brought into the country including allowances on alcohol and tobacco.
+Be aware, however, that American Samoa has a limit to how many duty-free goods can be brought into the country, including allowances on alcohol and tobacco.

 In this guide, we’ll go through the duty-free allowances for American Samoa.